aim-022/mass-madness/A-Plea-to-the-People-of-Japan.md

 ---

 If you, too, share the same vision of a society without surveillance and authoritarian nonsense, I boldly ask you to have me.
-Together, we will first persuade your government that a happy society is way more powerful than a tightly controlled one.
+Together, we will first persuade the Japanese government that a happy society is way more powerful than a tightly controlled one.
 When we succeed, we will show the world, or rather, the world will see and copy naturally.

 This might sound like a big dream, but that is something worth hoping for, isn’t it?